When is it open?

 Is there disabled access?

-There is disabled access, although it is fairly basic we have thought about many ways to alter the situation.
-If you have any ideas get in touch, but currently women who are not able to use the stairs can have a bed made up in the playroom, which is downstairs in the house and there is a ramp into the kitchen.
-There is also a downstairs bathroom
+There is disabled access, although it is fairly basic.
+We have thought about many ways to improve the situation, and we welcome ideas and feedback on this.
+Currently women who are not able to use the stairs can have a comfy sofa-bed made up in the playroom, which is downstairs in the house.
+There is a ramp into the kitchen, and all the ground floor is level access, including a downstairs bathroom

 Do you have to be a feminist or lesbian to come?

 No – the women’s holiday centre is open to women of all ages, ethnicities, sexualities and classes.
-Women from all different backgrounds come and that’s what makes the centre so unique and friendly.
+Women from many different backgrounds come and that’s what makes the centre so unique and friendly.

 The centre is self catering and provides; bread, spreads, vegetables, rice, pasta, spices, herbs, milk, soya milk, cheese, cereals, tinned goods (baked beans, chickpeas…) etc that are for you to prepare and eat.
 Women often decide to share the cooking and eat together.
 The house is strictly vegetarian and vegan, with plenty of vegan foods available.
 If you have any food allergies please inform a worker before you arrive, and if you would like treats like chocolate, butter and real coffee then please bring these yourself.